varraichu/Kya-Khana-Hai/README.md

 # Kya-Khana-Hai

 **Kya-Khana-Hai** is a web application designed to help indecisive people and their friends decide what to eat.
+We've all had plans with our friends only for us to sit their an hour trying to decide what to eat.
+And lets not pretend it's only a ME issue!
+You have suffered from this as well!
+I got tired and decided to make this website so that our brains don't have to do the heavy lifting and we can focus on the eating part lol
 It randomly selects a restaurant from a curated list and provides links to order food or view the location on maps.

 ## Features
 - Fetches a list of restaurants stored in MongoDB from a Flask backend